 - Experience — the more you code, the better you become at naming.

-- Lots of trial and error — keep on altering the name of the variable unless and until you think it communicates its purpose in the best way.
+- Lots of trial and error — keep on altering the name of the variable until you feel that it communicates its underlying purpose in the best way.

 Checking for a variable's existence